pyrmont/articles.inqk.net/src/_posts/2025-11-20-introducing-jeep.md

 Jeep is built around various _subcommands_.
-There are global subcommands that can be used anywhere (e.g. `jeep install`, `jeep uninstall`) and local subcommands that are run in the _bundle root_[^br] of a bundle (e.g. `jeep build`, `jeep prepare`).
+There are global subcommands that can be used anywhere (e.g. `jeep install`, `jeep uninstall`) and local subcommands that are run in the bundle root of a bundle (e.g. `jeep build`, `jeep prepare`).

-I think Jeep is cool but if you didn't develop it, you might reasonably have some questions about why you would want to use it.
+Now I think Jeep is cool but if you didn't develop it, you might reasonably have some questions about why you would want to use it.
 The remainder of this introduction is structured as a series of questions and answers.

 ### Q. If Janet can install bundles, what is the point of Jeep?